-A step by step guide to growing potatoes in buckets and other containers.
+A step by step guide of how to grow potatoes in containers and buckets.

 Why use containers for growing potatoes?